 He created and plays the music my generation grew up on.
 It is hard to exaggerate that the Beatles — the group he was in before Wings — was one of the most seminal bands of the last century and changed the face of popular music and culture.
 Was this concert in November of 2005 as good?
 I’ll tell you at The End.

 What does a $115 ticket buy you?
 Not the worst seat in the house.
-No, that was the seat a hundred feed to my left.
-At this price it’s BYOO (Bring Your Own Oxygen).
+No, that was the seat a hundred feet to my left.
+At this price, it’s BYOO (Bring Your Own Oxygen).
 To get a seat on the floor is $250 plus fees.

 Did you notice that Paul McCartney’s name on it is the same if rotated 180 degrees?